-Dani and decided to do that together and spend lunchtime to observe each other.
-We found a few tricks about each other but we were not really satisfied with this idea.
+Daniel and I decided to do that together and spend lunchtime to observe each other.
+We found a few quirks of each other but we were not really satisfied with this idea.
 After a while, we met a girl which was having her second day at Cast (audiovisual media) who introduced herself very friendly but also in a weird way.
-We noticed how hard and awkward these situations can be so we decided to make a performance as if we meet each other the first time.
-Included was an awkward asking for the right room, the question what we are studying and a weird handshake/clap/hug.
+We noticed how hard and awkward these situations can be so we decided to make a performance as if we met each other the first time.
+Included were awkward questions if it’s the right room, what we are studying and a weird handshake/clap/hug; something in between.

 Research Verena Ziegler